About the Community Infrastructure Levy (CIL)

 - Hotels = £120/m2

-It is important to note that CIL rates are subject to indexation.
-In November of each year, the CIL rate is adjusted based on the national ‘all-in tender price index’, which is published by the Build Cost Information Service (BCIS).
+The Community Infrastructure Levy is index linked, so charges can vary each year if the index rate changes.
 Indexation is applied based on the date that planning permission is granted, not the date on which the application is submitted.
-For example, if you submit a planning application in September 2016 and permission is granted in December 2016, the development will be subject to the indexation rate as at December 2016.
+For example, if you submit a planning application in October 2019 and permission is granted in January 2020, the development will be subject to the indexation rate as at January 2020.

 Disclaimer: CIL is a government tax and we do not have powers (under the CIL Regulations) to waive any part of a CIL charge where there has been noncompliance.
 Failure to read and comply with the CIL Regulations 2010 (as amended) may result in substantial financial cost being incurred by yourself or your client.
 Please read the Key Points and Consequences of failing to follow the CIL Regulations sections very carefully.